microsoft/playwright/docs/src/test-components-storybook-js.md

 Here is how this is achieved:

 - Each story reference is converted into a story ID
-- Upon the `mount` call within the test, Playwright navigates to the corresponding story.
+- Upon the `mount` call within the test, Playwright navigates to the corresponding story
-- Events are marshalled back to the Node.js environment to allow verification.
+- Events are marshalled back to the Node.js environment to allow verification

-Additionally, it adds some config options you can use in your `playwright-sb.config.{ts,js}`.

 Finally, under the hood, each test re-uses the `context` and `page` fixture as a speed optimization for Component Testing.
 It resets them in between each test so it should be functionally equivalent to `@playwright/test`'s guarantee that you get a new, isolated `context` and `page` fixture per-test.